 Before that meeting, however, the party found themselves with a free afternoon, and they parted ways.
-Kayde was determined to source a bag of holding, and spent his entire afternoon getting a lead.
+Kayde was determined to source a bag of holding, and spent his entire afternoon trying to get a lead.
 Arguet went to check in with his captain at House Deneith.
-Before leaving the Citadel, Jak stopped in to see his old friend Alan, the Lantern quartermaster who handles the “special orders.”
+Before leaving the Citadel, Jak stopped in to see his old friend Alan, the Dark Lantern quartermaster who handles the “special orders.”
 To Jak’s surprise, Alan seemed pleased to see him, and got him measured up for a new suit of shiftweave.
 And then, there was Quentin and Lestok…

 Lestok, pleased that his idea to impersonate a Morgrave team had gained traction, was quite concerned about getting proper identification papers.
 He had the foolproof idea that something to forge papers with could be “borrowed” from the office of his arch-nemesis, Lenard in the alchemy department…and somehow, he was able to convince Quentin of the wisdom of this plan.
 Jak seemed bemused, but did not try to discourage them.
-The two set out for Morgrave, and hatched a scheme to convince the school that there had been an infestation of Divalian fleas, allowing them to slip into Lenard’s office without suspicion to “fumigate.”
+The two set out for Morgrave, and hatched a scheme to convince the school that there had been an infestation of Divalian fleas, allowing them to slip into Lenard’s office without suspicion in order to “fumigate.”
 The members of the alchemy department bought Lestok’s ruse, helped by Quentin stirring up some dirt particles to look like fleas milling about, and they quickly shut themselves in Lenard’s office with Quentin keeping watch.
 Though he was planning on “borrowing” letterhead, Lestok found an even better prize: a Morgrave seal, which he pocketed.
-Then they considered how to leave without raising suspicion, but not before Lestok pulled a few thumbtacks off the bulletin board and left them on Lenard’s chair.
+They then considered how to leave without raising suspicion, but not before Lestok pulled a few thumbtacks off the bulletin board and left them on Lenard’s chair.
 With a sign in the door and a puff of fumigating gas helped along by Quentin’s magic, the pair boldly left the same way they’d entered the school: through the front door.
 When they met up with the party the next day to meet with Professor Nephret, Lestok was eager to share the tale of his success…at which point Jak broke the news that he’d requisitioned a proper forgery at the Citadel, like a responsible agent.
 Quentin was a little taken aback that he’d gone to all that trouble for nothing, but Lestok was easily convinced that his little prank was indeed a story for the ages.

 Behind the Scenes